 Traits of An Altruistic Narcissist

 Always Look A Gift Horse In Its Mouth

 Most people are not inherently malignant and exploitative, Narcissism is a multi-layer trait and most people are sort of in the middle, though some may be more extreme than others.
 It is all about self-interest and self-actualization.
 If one is been brought up getting away with selfishness and self-centeredness, they will continue that behavior until someone puts their put down.
 Only then will they realize that it is not acceptable.

 It is up to us to work on our self-esteem and overcome our dependency needs.
 If we are self-reliant we don’t have to tolerate bad behavior.
 And intermittently kindness is not acceptable.
-Only constancy, compromise and mutual compassion should be the mantra in all our relationships.
+Only constancy, compromise, and mutual compassion should be the mantras in all our relationships.

 Fill your own cup, don’t expect or want someone else to fill yours.
 Trust your gut, if someone consistently makes you feel like shit, run.